England face Germany in Euro 2020 blockbuster after France make shock exit - RFI

 Whatever happens on Tuesday it will struggle to live up to the drama of Monday, when world champions France suffered a stunning defeat against Switzerland, losing 5-4 on penalties after a thrilling 3-3 draw in Bucharest as Kylian Mbappe missed the vital kick.

-Karim Benzema scored twice in 244 seconds immediately after that miss to put France ahead.

-Paul Pogba increased their lead with a stunning strike, but Seferovic struck again in the 81st minute and Mario Gavranovic equalised in stoppage time.
+"I'm sorry for the penalty.
+I wanted to help the team but I failed," Mbappe said on social media.

-Yann Sommer was Switzerland's hero in the shootout as the goalkeeper saved Mbappe's penalty to seal an incredible giant-killing.#photo3
+Yann Sommer was Switzerland's hero in the shootout as the goalkeeper saved Mbappe's penalty to seal an incredible giant-killing.#photo2

 "Penalties are always cruel for one team and unfortunately it was us," said France coach Didier Deschamps.